njpipeorgan/wll-interface/README.md

     DEFINE_WLL_FUNCTION(power)           // defines the LibraryLink function "wll_power"

 Note that `DEFINE_WLL_FUNCTION` is a macro defined in `wll_interface.h`, which expands to a *LibraryLink* function that handles argument passing, including matching the argument types between Wolfram Language and C++.
+This macro will generate the *LibraryLink* function by prepending `wll_` to the C++ function to avoid name collision.

 Choose **Build > Build Solution** on the menu bar.
-If the compilation is successful, the path to the output library is shown in the **Output** window, as `...\...\MyLibraryLinkProject.dll` .
+If the compilation is successful, the path to the output library is shown in the **Output** window, as `...\...\MyLibraryLinkProject.dll`.

 ### Load the library